antonova-irina/antonova-irina/README.md

 ## Hello, World!
 I'm Irina Antonova 👋

-A full-stack junior developer who decided to make a career change, making a deep dive into the stuff that though being attractive, for years remained rather a hobby...
+A full-stack junior developer who decided to make a career change, making a deep dive into the stuff that despite being attractive, for many years remained rather a hobby...

 #### ⚡As long as it's something you truly want to do, it's never too late to take the first step!